Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Background and Motivation

-\revise{ To reduce costs, current systems need to frequently reclaim GPU resources when functions are idle, so that users do not pay for unused GPUs and other functions can access available GPUs for improved utilization.
-However, this solution can lead to frequent function cold starts, the overhead of which is unacceptable for model inference.
-Table~\ref{tab:latency_footprint} provides a comparison of model execution times when the inference functions are warm- and cold-started on V100 GPUs in \Cloud.\footnote{For cold start, we exclude the delay of fetching a remote container image or a model file, which can take extra seconds to minutes to complete~\cite{wang_faasnet_nodate}.} Unsurprisingly, cold starts are two orders of magnitude slower due to the need for GPU container setup, ML framework startup (PyTorch in our case), GPU runtime creation, and model loading, all of which lead to extremely long latency that far exceeds the typical SLO requirement of model inference. }
+To reduce costs, current systems need to frequently reclaim GPU resources when functions are inactive, avoiding charges for unused GPUs and allowing other functions to utilize idle resources.
+Unfortunately, this approach leads to frequent function cold starts, leading to significant overhead for model inference.
+Table~\ref{tab:runtime_isolation} shows model startup times under cold starts, which need tens of seconds for GPU container setup, ML framework startup, GPU runtime creation, and model initialization\footnote{We exclude the delay of fetching a remote container image or a model file for cold starts, which can take extra seconds to minutes to complete~\cite{wang_faasnet_nodate}.
+A detailed discussion of \SysName's performance is provided in \S\ref{sec:pilot}.}.
+Therefore, the cold-start overhead far exceeds the typical SLO requirement of model inference.